 (d) Reinstatement – Notwithstanding Rule 2(c) above, where a former Member applies to the Fund in circumstances where they:

 (i) had previously been a Member of the Fund for not less than 5 years continuously; and

-(ii) had been absent from Fund membership for no more than 6 years preceding the date of their application, the Trustee may reinstate the Member.
+the Trustee may reinstate the Member.
 The Member will be entitled to reinstatement at the contribution rates and Benefits as set out in the current contribution scale for the joining age of their most recent membership of the Fund.
 The Trustee may apply this exception to a Member once only.

 (e) A pilot cannot become reinstated as a Member if they were previously a Member and: